Getting healthy as a family is about making small changes together to get the balance right.

 An uninterrupted 9 to 11 hours of sleep per night for those aged 5–13 years and 8 to 10 hours per night for those aged 14–17 years.
 Try to also keep consistent bed and wake-up times.

 Find a free program that can help.
 Take 5 minutes to read about

 all of the programs available to you and your family.
 Join a

-fun after school program where you and you kids can get active, make friends, learn about healthy eating and build confidence.
+fun after school program or find a sport in your community where you and you kids can get active, make friends, learn about healthy eating and build confidence.
 Use an Active Kids Voucher to help you register your kids for active programs.
 Or use a

 free coaching and information service to get the facts and motivation you need to start developing healthy habits.